-These Buttermilk Blueberry Muffins are my go to recipe since I first wrote this post in February of 2008!
-Not to sweet with a hint of lime, this has become my most favorite blueberry muffin recipe of all time!
+These Buttermilk Blueberry Muffins are my go-to recipe since I first wrote this post in February of 2008!
+Not too sweet with a hint of lime, this has become my most favorite blueberry muffin recipe of all time!

 While I love all fruits, I have some favorites out there.
 Cherries, Peaches and Blueberries being at the top of the list.
 When it comes to baking, I love to bake with blueberries the most!

 When I was a young girl, I loved to get my teeth into some pie.
 Probably cherry was my favorite pie flavor back then, but as an adult, I would take a pie made with any of the three aforementioned fruits!

 My go to when making muffins is always paper liners and my large cookie scoop.
 Those are two things I must have when making muffins.
 Some muffin recipes will stick to the paper and make it very hard to get off without destroying the muffin.
 No need to worry with this recipe.
 I have never had that happen to me.

 The original recipe from Joy of Baking uses a little more sugar and tells you to use orange or lemon zest I personally LOVE lime and blueberry combined, so I have adapted it to use less sugar and lime zest.

 This recipe would work well to change up with any of your favorite fruits.
 Cherries, Strawberries, Blackberries.
 Almond extract would be amazing with a cherry muffin!
 Since the sugar is reduced in the muffin itself, you could even create a little glaze to top it off!
 What would be your favorite add-in?

 - 2-1/2 cups all-purpose flour

 - 2 teaspoons baking powder